SADMAN30102001SAKIB/digital-circuit-simulator/README.md

 The **v3.x.x Advanced Audit Edition** completely re-engineered the analysis engine using a **Model-View Architecture**:

 1.  **Lazy Loading (`QAbstractTableModel`)**: Instead of pre-creating millions of widgets, the app now uses a virtual model.
 It only "renders" the data for the specific cells currently visible on your screen.
 This dropped the active memory footprint from 800MB down to a stable **~75MB**.
 2.  **Deterministic Cleanup**: Python's garbage collector doesn't always reclaim C++ resources immediately.
-We implemented a centralized `_cleanup()` routine that explicitly detaches models, clears temporary export files, and triggers `gc.collect()` upon closing the dialog.
+I implemented a centralized `_cleanup()` routine that explicitly detaches models, clears temporary export files, and triggers `gc.collect()` upon closing the dialog.

 **Result**: Professional-grade performance where analysis remains snappy even as circuit complexity grows exponentially.